- University College Cork

 - Professor Mark Partridge.

-The theme of this year’s RSA-Irish Section Annual Conference is “City-led Regional Development and Peripheral Regions”.
+The theme of this year’s RSA-Irish Section Annual Conference was “City-led Regional Development and Peripheral Regions” focusing on the following themes:

 • Cities as a source of Economic Growth